oddbird/greenmud/greenmud.md

 ------

 And so it goes to the third floor, where cell phones aren't allowed unless you ask the right nurse.
 The night nurse.
 Which you don't.
-No one to call, and no one calling.
+No one to call,
+and no one calling.
 Other things to keep off the mind.

 ------

 With the advent of the microwave comes hospital food, and dinner for JJ with his parents.
+Both quiet,
-Both quiet, bed and chair.
+bed and chair.
 Father drinking in the eternal liquid dinner of the drip-drip drip-drip drip-drip drip, and mother having eaten several times ago already.

 ------

-It's roast beef on a kaiser, to say the least, with iceberg and fries.
-Tepid and soggy, to be exact.
+It's roast beef on a kaiser,
+to say the least,
+with iceberg and fries.
+Tepid and soggy,
+to be exact.
 Silence isn't less silent with food in your mouth, but chewing is something to do when you can't look up.

+Billions of eyes blinking,
+but only six in the room.
+One pair each,
-Billions of eyes blinking, but only six in the room.
-Two pair each, over the sterile bed, for Mother to communicate with slight twitches, and a curling at the mouth.
+over the sterile bed,
+for Mother to communicate with slight twitches, and a curling at the mouth.
 Which makes JJ queasy for a moment, and then another, and a third, before he excuses himself.

 ------